astronomer/docs/astro/develop-project.md

 ## Set environment variables (local development)

-Astronomer recommends using the [Cloud UI](environment-variables.md#set-environment-variables-via-the-astro-ui) for setting environment variables on Astro Deployments.
 For local development, Astronomer recommends setting environment variables in your Astro project's `.env` file.
 You can then push your environment variables from the `.env` file to a Deployment using the [Astro CLI](cli/astro-deployment-variable-update.md).

 If your environment variables contain sensitive information or credentials that you don't want exposed in plain-text, you can add your `.env` file to `.gitignore` when you deploy these changes to your version control tool.